 You can send targeted newsletters based on events attended, campaigns donated to, or newsletter preferences.

 Set reminders to follow up and let your donors know how their gift has made an impact.
 Segment this list based on when they gave, how they gave, and how much, so you can be specific about their individual impact.
 This follow-up will make your donor feel like they made a difference and inspire them to stay involved.

 As a nonprofit employee, time is precious.
 Automating your emails can keep your audience engaged while helping you juggle the rest of your tasks.
-Not only do studies show automated email series, saving hours every week, but they also show reply and engagement rates jumping 250%.
+Studies show that automated email series save hours every week, as well as boost reply and engagement rates 250%.

 The easiest emails to automate are welcome, thank you, and retention emails.

 After someone signs up for your email list or donates for the first time, it’s a perfect moment to put them through an automated welcome series.
-Introduce them to what your nonprofit does, and how supporters can get involved.
-Welcome series emails can receive double the average open rate of your other emails, so you can count on amplified—and automated—engagement.
+Introduce them to what your nonprofit does and how supporters can get involved.
+Welcome series emails can receive double the average open rate of your other emails, so you can count on amplified engagement.

 Thank you emails are another great automation opportunity.
-Based on your database integration, setting up workflows to send thank you emails are very easy to personalize with dynamic content.
-The same goes for retention or follow-up emails.
+Based on your database integration, setting up workflows to send personalized thank you emails, retention emails, or follow-up emails is easy.
 Once the donor has received a thank you email, set them on a path to receive another follow-up email that shows the results of their giving in a month.

-Once you can identify some of the ways you want to communicate with specific segments of your donor base, it’s easy to outline a path and automate an email journey for them.
+Once you identify some of the ways you want to communicate with specific segments of your donor base, it’s simple to outline a path and automate an email journey for them.

 Email design can say a lot about an organization’s brand.
 Design, imagery, and style can communicate specific feelings, thoughts, and values.
 Because donors give out of an emotional response, it’s extremely important to put thought into your design and the emotion it emits.